What is retrospective council approval?

 Our team of building surveyors can assist you with all the requirements of your retrospective council approval application.
 Since we’re a team of certified structural engineers, we’re able to assess and prepare the necessary documentation for all types of unauthorised building works, and submit structural certification to the council to declare that it is structurally adequate.

 B. Waddell Consulting Engineers are available to conduct inspections, complete design checks, prepare drawings, provide structural certification and compile all necessary documentation.
-We will also liaise with the council on your behalf to ensure your retrospective building permit application meets all the requirements.

 As structural engineers, we’re able to provide retrospective building approval assistance for the following constructions: